v2saumb/conferencecentral/README.md

 Copy relevant fields from Conference to ConferenceForm.
 * Arguments:

-	* conf - the conferenece object that needs to be copied to the form
+	* conf - the conference object that needs to be copied to the form
 	* dispName - the organizer display name
 * Returns:
     * ConferenceForm